isamu-isozaki/teamai_test/product/index.html.md

   and ask for feedback there or in the issue

-After appropriate consideration, update all stakeholders on the decision that you've made and move forward with making that change (or simply close the issue with the reasoning for why not).
+After appropriate consideration, update all stakeholders on the decision that you've made and move forward with making that change (or simply close the issue with the reasoning for why not/index.html.md).

 ## GitLab.com